Can a Personal Representative Sell Homestead Property in Florida?

 3. Establish Fair Market Value

-Determining the homestead property’s fair market value is crucial.
-Obtain a professional appraisal or consult a real estate agent to assess its value and ensure competitive pricing accurately.
+Determining the fair market value of the homestead property is crucial.
+Obtain a professional appraisal or consult a real estate agent to assess its value and ensure competitive pricing.

 4. Develop a Comprehensive Marketing Plan